lsst-sitcom/sitcomtn-101/index.rst

    Cumulative displacement for Sensor 1 and x axis

-As expected the highest contributions to the displacement is coming from the the low frequencies.
+As expected the highest contributions to the displacement is coming from the low frequencies.
 The effect of the FCU on the displacement is only noticeable for the first dataset with fans running at 100% speed.
 This effect is not visible in the second 100% speed dataset (which is much shorter).
 The same behavior is observable for all the sensors and all the axes.